vyushenko/interviews/rest_users/README.md

 Requirements
 ============
-1. Create a web service that allows to manipulate list of users.
+1. Create a web service that allows to manipulate a list of users.
-2. Store all data in memory.
-There is no need to persist - so everything will be lost when server is restarted.
+2. Please define input and output data structures and any endpoints that are needed.
-3. You are free to define input and output data structures and any endpoints that you will need.
+3. Store all data in memory.
+There is no need to persist any data, and that means that everything will be lost when server is restarted.

 Keep the Following In Mind
 --------------------------